PDC-support/openmp-lab-exercises/advanced_lab/README.md

 For debugging purposes you might want to visualize the computed solution.
 Uncomment the line ``save_vtk``.
-The result will be stored in ``result.vtk``, which can be opened in ParaView, available on the lab computers after ``module add paraview``.
+The result will be stored in ``result.vtk``, which can be opened in ParaView, available on the lab computers (and also on Tegner) after ``module add paraview``.
 Beware that the resulting file could be rather large, unless the space discretization (M,N) is decreased.